ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/OutputSineWave.rst

    :width: 2.15625in
    :height: 2.08333in

-Open the example, "Files" -> "Examples" -> “AmebaAudioCodec” ->
+Open the example, "Files" -> "Examples" -> "AmebaAudioCodec" ->
-“OutputSineWave”.
+"OutputSineWave".

 .. image:: ../media/OutputSineWave/image2.png
    :width: 2.03125in